Jeremy Pena Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.1 K/9, which ranks 11th in MLB.
+- The Braves pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.

-- The Braves have a 3.37 team ERA that ranks seventh among all MLB pitching staffs.
+- The Braves have a 3.40 team ERA that ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to allow the second-fewest home runs in baseball (13 total, 0.7 per game).
+- Braves pitchers combine to surrender 15 home runs (0.7 per game), the third-fewest in baseball.

-- Wright (0-0) starts for the Braves, his third of the season.
+- Fried (1-0) takes the mound for the Braves to make his third start this season.

-- In his last time out -- out of the bullpen on Tuesday -- the righty threw 2/3 innings against the San Diego Padres while surrendering hits.
+- The left-hander last appeared on Tuesday against the San Diego Padres, when he threw five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.